 - Log in or create an Initial State account

-- Notice at the bottom of the account page, you’ll see a Streaming Connections section with SmartThings right under it like so
+- Notice at the bottom of the My Settings page, you’ll see a Connections section with SmartThings right under it like so

-4. The SmartThings logo is a button that you can select, upon doing so, you’ll be redirected to SmartThings to authenticate with your SmartThings account.
-Note: this is the same username and password that you use in your SmartThings mobile app to access and control your SmartThings hub.
+4. The SmartThings logo is a button that you can click, upon doing so, you’ll be redirected to login to either your SmartThings Account (SmartThings Classic app) or your Samsung Account to authenticate.

 5. After successful authentication with SmartThings, you’ll be prompted to select the devices you’d like to stream their states to Initial State.
 Note: Initial State does NOT control your SmartThings devices, it exclusively listens to events generated on your SmartThings network so you don’t have to be paranoid about security, that’s our job 😀.

 6. Check all the boxes next to the devices you’d like to stream their events to Initial State then select Authorize.